Insurance Linked Strategies ILS Glossary

-Hard market conditions typically occur when insurance losses are above expectations (e.g. following a large catastrophe), or if any other events impact the capital structure of the [re-]insurance industry (e.g. financial crises or new regulations).
+Hard market conditions typically occur when insurance losses are above expectations (e.g. following a large catastrophe) or if any other events are impacting the risk capital of the re/insurance industry (e.g. financial crisis or new regulations).
 As a result, less coverage is available in the market but demand is quite high, which leads to an increase in premium rates.
-Contrast with Soft Market.
+Contrast with soft market.

 The industry loss trigger is based on the total insured loss of the entire industry.
-The industry loss data is typically provided by an independent company (e.g. PCS for the US, or PERILS for Europe).
-The basis risk for the sponsor can be quite significant, given the fact that the sponsor’s market share of the industry loss is rarely equal to the sponsor’s own losses.
-For the investor, however, this is a very attractive structure as it is more transparent, easier to quantify the final loss, and information is typically more quickly available.
+The industry loss data is typically provided by an independent company (e.g. PCS for the US or PERILS for Europe).
+The basis risk for the sponsor can be quite significant given the fact that the sponsor’s market share of the industry loss is rarely equal to the sponsor’s own losses.
+For the investor, however, this is an attractive structure as it is more transparent, easier to quantify, and the final loss information is typically more quickly available.

-Private cat bonds are typically smaller than traditional cat bonds, and require less comprehensive documentation and disclosure (in contrast to the traditional Rule 144a cat bonds).
+Private Cat Bonds are typically smaller in issuance size than traditional Cat Bonds and require less comprehensive documentation and disclosure (in contrast to the traditional rule 144a Cat Bonds).
 This structure makes it easier for smaller sponsors to enter the market, as structuring costs are lower.
-However, they are typically less liquid than traditional cat bonds.
+However, they are typically less liquid than traditional Cat Bonds.

-Profit commission is a fee that rewards the ceding company for profitable underwriting.
+Profit commission is a fee that rewards the ceding company for profitable underwriting, e.g. for a quota share or sidecar investment.
 It is often charged on top of the ceding commission and is intended to serve as an incentive to the ceding company to write positive returns.
 The conditions (e.g. with or without a hurdle) are subject to the individual agreement.

 Traditional catastrophe reinsurance transactions can include up to three reinstatements.
 This means that once a transaction has been triggered and a full loss has been suffered during the defined risk period, the reinsured will pay the premium again and in return will receive reinsurance cover for the remainder of the risk period.
 This gives the cedent protection against a high frequency of severe events.
 These structures are usually not used in collateralized reinsurance as the reinstatement liabilities would also have to be collateralized even though the reinstatement premium may never be paid, thus making the transaction very capital inefficient.

-Soft market conditions typically occur when insurance losses are below expectations and coverage is readily available in the market.
-Consequently, the supply of (re-)insurance coverage outstrips the demand in the market, which leads to a decrease in premium rates.
-Contrast with Hard Market.
+Soft market conditions typically occur when insurance losses are below expectations and coverage (risk capital) is readily available in the market.
+Consequently, the supply of re/insurance coverage outstrips the demand in the market, which leads to a decrease in premium rates.
+Contrast with hard market.

 The trigger level defines the threshold which has to be reached before a transaction is triggered.
 For binary payout contracts, as soon as the trigger level has been reached, the full monetary amount that has been contractually agreed will be paid out.

-The trigger type defines the circumstances under which a transaction is triggered.
-There are four common trigger types: indemnity trigger, industry loss trigger, parametric trigger, and modeled trigger.
-Mixed triggers are a combination of different trigger types, for example an indemnity trigger combined with an industry loss or modeled trigger.
+The trigger type defines the circumstances under which a transaction is triggered, i.e. may suffer a loss.
+There are four common trigger types: indemnity trigger, industry loss trigger, parametric trigger and modeled trigger.
+Mixed triggers are a combination of different trigger types, e.g. an indemnity trigger combined with an industry loss or modeled trigger.